Whippet Diseases: Medical Specifics

-Whippets are known not only for their speed and elegance, but also for their unique medicinal properties.
-These peculiarities result from their specific breeding and physique, which make them outstanding athletes.
-In this article, we examine the medical aspects of Whippets to provide owners and veterinarians with an in-depth understanding.
+Whippets are not only known for their speed and elegance, but also for their unique medical characteristics.
+These specialities result from their specific breeding and conformation, which make them outstanding athletes.
+In this article, we look at the medical aspects of Whippets to give owners and vets an in-depth understanding.

 Whippet diseases

-A whippet's heart is about 20% larger compared to other dog breeds.
-This adaptation is necessary to meet the increased oxygen requirements of strong muscles.
-The VHS (Vertebral Heart Scale) score, a measure of heart size, is about 11.3 ± 0.5 in whippets, while it is 9.5 ± 0.5 in other dogs.
+A Whippet's heart is approximately 20 % larger than that of other dog breeds.
+This adaptation is necessary to meet the increased oxygen demands of their powerful muscles.
+The VHS (Vertebral Heart Scale), a measure of heart size, is approximately 11.3 ± 0.5 in Whippets, while it is 9.5 ± 0.5 in other dogs.

 Blood pressure and pulse

-Blood pressure in Whippets is also higher, usually around 150:85 mmHg, which is completely normal for this breed.
-The resting heart rate varies greatly and is between 40 and 50 beats per minute.
-When excited, the pulse can rise to up to 200 beats per minute and to over 250 beats per minute when sprinting.
+Whippets also have higher blood pressure, typically around 150/85 mmHg, which is perfectly normal for the breed.
+Their resting heart rate varies considerably, ranging from 40 to 50 beats per minute.
+When excited, the heart rate can rise to 200 beats per minute, and during a sprint, it can exceed 250 beats per minute.

-Due to their adaptation to intense physical activity, Whippets have more red blood cells, resulting in thicker blood.
-This adaptation improves oxygen transport, but results in a lower proportion of white blood cells and platelets.
+Whippets have more red blood cells due to their adaptation to intense physical activity, resulting in thicker blood.
+This adaptation improves oxygen transport but also means that the proportion of white blood cells and platelets is lower.

 Comparison of blood values